ERoydev/rocket-taskify/backend/ai_prompts.md

 i have never used ORM in Rust before i hav experience in python ORM only.
 Suggest me the most easy to pickup ORM tool in Rust

+How in rust rocket framework the module system works.
+For example in pure rust i use lib.rs and i use the other modules by the package name with mod.rs file inside.
+But in rocket i have created structure like src/models/task_model.rs, src/routes/routes.rs and so on.